melisathevandi/vix-trading-strategy-ml/README.md

 | **🧠 Enhanced Rules** | 61.6% | 19.6% | 3.15 | -16.1% | 58.1% |
 | **🤖 ML Strategy** | **6.8%** | **4.4%** | **1.55** | **-14.4%** | **3.8%** |

-**🎉 Winner**: The ML strategy achieves superior risk-adjusted returns with dramatically lower volatility!
+**🎉 Winner**: The ML strategy achieves superior risk-adjusted returns with dramatically lower volatility! *(and the most sensible numbers at this stage)*
-**❗ Disclaimer**: This is not the final stage of the project.
-There are lots of adjusments to be made.

 ---

 ## 📖 The Story

 ### 💡 The Original Hypothesis
-*"When VIX is high, markets are scared → Go short and profit from the decline!"*
+*"When VIX is high, markets are scared → Go short and profit from the decline!"* \
 Another Hypothesis: the threshold for a high VIX is 30

 Simple, intuitive, and... **completely wrong** in practice!
 Here's why: